rollerworks/search/Resources/doc/configuration.rst

                             ref:
                                 class:    Full\Class\Name

-                                # Property NOT filter field-name
+                                # Property, NOT the filter field-name
                                 property: property-name

-                    # And/or we can import the class metadata.
+                    # And/or you can import the class metadata.
                     # Explicit fields defined above will overwrite imported ones.
                     import:
                         -
                             class: Full\Class\Name

-                            # We can either specify fields that must be imported or fields that must be excluded.
+                            # You can either specify fields that must be imported or fields that must be excluded.
                             # Only include_fields or exclude_fields, not both. include prevails over exclude

                                 # Only import only these fields (by fieldname not property-name)